 We are only able to book between 1 and 16 travelers.
 Please adjust the number of travelers for your search.

 Only 1 child (aged 0-2) per adult is allowed

 Motonosumi Inari Shrine, located in Yamaguchi by the sea, was featured on CNN's "Japan's 31 Most Beautiful Places".
 Learn more about the background of this shrine, its endless row of torii gates, and other highlights.

-The standard practice at all Japanese shrines is to place a few coins in the saisenbako or offertory box before praying.
+The standard practice at all Japanese shrines is to place a few coins in the offertory box before praying.
 At the majority of shrines, you typically toss your offering of coins into the box and that's that, but there are also shrines where you practically pay to have your troubles taken away.

 We visited Motonosumi Inari Shrine where, along with its internationally known superb scenery, you have to work in order to have your wish granted.

-Motonosumi Inari Shrine is located in picturesque Nagato city, Yamaguchi prefecture, a place well known for its abundant natural scenery, mountains and ocean views.
+Motonosumi Inari Shrine is located in picturesque Nagato city, in Yamaguchi, a place well known for its abundant natural scenery, mountains and ocean views.
 This shrine was constructed in 1955.
 A fisherman in the region had a dream wherein he encountered a white fox that said "If you deify me in a shrine, I will bring good luck to this area", and believing this to be a divine message, did just that.

 Let's look at the highlights of Motonosumi Inari Shrine in order.

 One of the first things you will notice about this shrine is its distinctive red torii gate tunnel.
 Having taken 10 years to complete, this tunnel of 123 individual torii gates is a wondrous sight to behold as you make your way along the pathway within.

 As you ascend up the torii pathway, take a moment to turn around and see the sight behind you.
 Looking away from the hill before you, the contrast of the brilliant vermilion torii and the blue sea is a deeply moving sight.